 If possible please send us any photos and videos in advance of the appointment to email@example.com with your contact details.
 Please ensure you have booked your consultation before doing this to avoid confusion for our teams.

 When your consultation begins the vet will confirm you, and your horse’s details before starting the consultation.

-Based on your discussion, and the vet’s observation of your horse you will be offered one of the following recommendations:
+Based on your discussion and the vet’s observations, you will be advised one of the following:

-- Whether your horse requires a consultation in person
+- Your horse requires a consultation in person

 - Advice on a solution to care for your horse at home

 - An emergency consultation

 You will then be advised on the next steps to take, and when you should seek further veterinary advice.